FastAPI Plugin

 app . include_router ( router )

-When processing a message from a broker, the entire message body is placed simultaneously in both the body
+When processing a message from a broker, the entire message body is placed simultaneously in both the body and path request parameters: you can get access to them

 in any way convenient for you.
-The message header is placed in headers
+The message header is placed in headers.

-Also, this router can be fully used as an HttpRouter
+Also, this router can be fully used as an HttpRouter (of which it is the inheritor).
+So you can

-and other HTTP methods.
+use it to declare any get, post, put and other HTTP methods.
 For example, this is done at 19 line.

 Warning